-1. Back action clasp
+1. Back action clasp:

-- a.
-The back-action clasp is a modification of the ring clasp. - b.
-It is used on premolar abutment anterior to edentulous space. - c.
-The undercut can usually be approached just as well using a conventional circumferential clasp, with less tooth coverage and less display of metal.
+- The back-action clasp is a modification of the ring clasp. - \circ It is used on premolar abutment anterior to edentulous space. - The undercut can usually be approached just as well using a conventional circumferential clasp, with less tooth coverage and less display of metal. - Its use is difficult to justify.

-2. Multiple clasp
+2. Multiple clasps:

-The multiple clasp is simply two opposing circumferential clasps joined at the terminal end of the two reciprocal arms.
+The multiple clasps are simply two opposing circumferential clasps joined at the terminal end of the two reciprocal arms.

-- a.
-It is used when additional retention and stabilization are needed, usually on tooth-supported partial dentures. - b.
-It may be used for multiple clasping in instances in which the partial denture replaces an entire half of the dental arch.

-c.
-It may be used rather than an embrasure clasp when the only available retentive areas are adjacent to each other.
+- It is used when additional retention and stabilization are needed, usually on tooth-supported partial dentures. - It may be used for multiple clasping in instances in which the partial denture replaces an entire half of the dental arch. - It may be used rather than an embrasure clasp when the only available retentive areas are adjacent to each other.